How to Export and Burn iMovie Projects to DVD

 After you finished the movie making in iMovie, select the movie project you want to export and click "Share" from the main menu and choose "Export Movie" from the drop-down menu to export iMovie project to video for burning.

 Step 1.
 Add the exported videos to the burner

 Run Aimersoft DVD Creator for Mac and click "+" to import the exported iMovie video files or add media files from iPhoto, iTunes, etc. directly and quickly with one click.
 After the files are loaded, you can rearrange the file list with the up-down arrows.

-To personalize your DVD files, you can edit iMovie videos or slideshows as well by clicking the Edit button.
+To personalize your DVD files, you can edit iMovie videos or slideshows as well by clicking the "Edit" button.
 For video files, you can crop the frame size, trim into several clips, append effects, add picture/text watermark, rotate, etc. as the below picture shows.

 Lots of free static and dynamic DVD menu templates are provided for your choice.
-You can select the one you like and customize it with your favorite photos, music, frames, buttons, etc. If you don't want the DVD menu, you can simply choose No Menu.
+You can select the one you like and customize it with your favorite photos, music, frames, buttons, etc. If you don't want the DVD menu, you can simply choose "No Menu".

-3Start burning iMovie files to DVD
+Step 4.
+Start burning iMovie files to DVD

-At last, click the Burn button on the main interface to open the Burn window.
-Insert the blank writable DVD disc to your Mac and choose DVD Disc, then click Save to start burning and saving your videos to DVD.
+At last, click the "Burn" button on the main interface to open the "Burn" window.
+Insert the blank writable DVD disc to your Mac and choose DVD Disc, then click "Save" to start burning and saving your videos to DVD.